Hoyasumii/bee-movie/README.md

 Do we?

-Bees have 100 percent employment, but we do jobs l
+Bees have 100 percent employment, but we do jobs li